iqbalyarkhan/old-website/content/2020-03-06--UnionFind.md

 }
 ```

 The first thing we do in this function is to check whether the `childRoot` and `parentRoot` are the same.
-Notice, we're not checking whether the chlid and the parent are the same, but the root of the child and root of the parent.
-To find that root, we call the function called `FindRoot`:
+Notice, we're not checking whether the child and the parent are the same, but the root of the child and root of the parent.
+To find that root, we use the function called `FindRoot`:

 ```cpp{numberLines: 46}
 /// Function to find the root for the items being unioned